trex-paxos/trex-paxos-jvm/README.md

 public interface Journal {
    void saveProgress(Progress progress);
+   Progress loadProgress();
-   void write(long logIndex, Command command);
+   void write(long logIndex, Accept accept);
-   Command read(long logIndex);
+   Accept read(long logIndex);
    void sync();
    long highestAcceptedSlot();
 }
 ```

 The progress of each node is its highest promised `N` and its highest fixed slot `S`.

-The command values are
-journaled into a given slot index.
 Journal writes must be crash-proof (disk flush or equivalent).
-The journal's `sync ()`
-method must first flush any commands into their slots and only then flush the `progress`.
+The journal's `sync()` method must first flush any commands into their slots and only then flush the `progress`.
 The method `long highestAcceptedSlot()` is required to run the leader takeover protocol.

-The journal is a single interface that could easily be implemented in an embedded Java database else
+The journal is a single interface it could easily be implemented in an embedded Java database else
-a relational database such as postresql running on the same physical server.
+an external relational database such as postresql running on the same physical server.
 In which case the progress record would be a small table with only one row.
 The accept table would be large and you would use the log index as the primary key.
-You could gave a maintenance cronjob check the `fixedIndex` across all nodes to then
+You could create a maintenance cronjob that computes the minimum `fixedIndex` of the progress across all nodes.
+You can then
-delete from the accept tables for slots below that min value.
+safely delete from the accept tables for all slots below that min value.

-Yet you dont gave to use a relation database.
-It could be entirely possible to use an external storage service to hold the actual values
+You do not have to use a relation database.
+You could use an external storage service to hold the actual values
-and then run the algorithm using the key to that storage service as the command value.
+and then run the algorithm using the key to that storage service as a reference to the actual command value.
 It is entirely
-possible to use different storage for the accept messages than values and a third solution to hold the progress record.
+possible to use different storage engines for each of the accept messages, the values and the progress record.
-What matters is that the values must be crash durable, before the accept log is crash durable,
+All that matters is that the values must be made crash durable, before the accept log is made crash durable,
-before the progress is crash durable.
-You can mix and match storage solutions to get an optimal
+before the progress is made crash durable.
-set up.

 ## Sixth, The invariants